wa34992/nytimes-data-scrapper/README.md

 1. Go to the Robocorp Control Room and create a robot.
 2. Add the link of this repository to the public GIT.
 3. Create a process and select the created robot.
 4. Run the process by providing the parameters mentioned above.
+The pramaters will be fetched from work items.
 5. Data and pictures will be scraped into the `output` directory.

 ## File Structure